Climb Mount Toubkal: The Winter Edition

 Travel to the Atlas Mountains and hike to your refuge at 3200m

-Wake up early for the drive through the foothills of the Atlas Mountains to Imlil, where you'll meet your support crew and start your trek.
-Gradually ascend the Toubkal Valley, pass Berber farming villages and stop for lunch on the trail.
+Wake up early for the drive through the foothills of the Atlas Mountains to Imlil, where you'll meet your support crew.
+Gradually ascend the Toubkal Valley, passing Berber farming villages and stop for lunch on the trail.

 In the afternoon you’ll arrive at the refuge.
 Settle in, meet other hikers and refuel with a well-earned dinner cooked by your support crew.
 Wrap up warm, get in your sleeping bag and head to bed looking forward to the high altitude days ahead.

 5hrs · 7.1km · 940m up

 Wake up to an incredible view of snow covered mountains followed by a hot breakfast.
 After trying out your crampons and ice axe, set out to summit some of the lower peaks around the refuge in preparation for the final ascent of Toubkal tomorrow.

 You’ll be back at the refuge by late afternoon to eat, relax and dream about the views from the summit.